frontenddevkan/frontenddevkan/README.md

 Also I become a moderator of this dynamically developing Community in **[Telegram](https://t.me/+SFNoVxR6Nk85ZDYy)**.
 And what I do in this community:

 - found programmers to startups;
 - got a part of streams;
 - livecodings;
 - lessons of react;
 - lessons for get a job;
 - helped in making of layouts;
+- created many avatars for groups dedicated to PeredelanoConf conferences with **Figma**
 - structuring comminity information;
 - a lot of work in figma;
 - and a lot of chatting with other experienced programmers.